stormpath/express-stormpath/docs/source/customize_menu.rst

 Customize the Menu
 ===================

-Now that users can register for the system, let's get our menu setup properly.
-We want it to look differently when the user is logged in.
+Now that our Angular application is configured, let's get on with the building!

+The first view we want to work with is the menu bar.
+We want to have login and registration links, as well as a link to the user profile view that we will be building.

 When the user is not logged in, we want the following to happen: